-Jo Good has worked for the BBC for 18 years, an award winning breakfast show host and journalist for BBC Radio London and now the weeday evening and Sunday afternoon host.
+Jo Good has worked for the BBC for over 20 years, an award winning breakfast show host and journalist for BBC Radio London and now the weeday evening and Sunday afternoon host.
 Jo discusses the issues that London is talking about, enjoys taking time to look at London’s lesser known characters and topics that you just can't stop listening to.

 As a reflection of Jo’s love of dogs and particularly her bulldog Matilda, Jo hosts Barking at the Moon, a one hour dog segment celebrating dogs and the only dog show presented on radio in the world.
 An incredibly popular show, Jo teams up with Anna Webb, of the Barking Blondes.

 Jo has fronts popular podcast Dogs and The City which is a 30 minute walk in London each week with a celebrity and their dog.
 Guests to date have included Julian Clary and Katrina from Katrina and the Waves.
 The first episode caught Katrina offering to pick up Matilda's waste should we say!

 Jo has published the Barking Blondes with best friend Anna Webb which recounts tales of their lives with their dogs and how their boyfriends fit in or struggle to!